SnibsLabs/Cobotta-Keyboard-Drive/README.md

 # Cobotta-Keyboard-Drive
-This repository is for displaying a python implementation for keyboard controls with the Denso Cobotta robot.
+This repository is for displaying a Python implementation for keyboard controls with the Denso Cobotta robot.

 The robot can be controlled via the keyboard while pressing down SHIFT:
 "W": +X, "S": -X,